 2. Procedures for the Collection of Information

 Submission is by secure fax or through electronic mail of the appropriate contact investigation outcome form.
-A copy will be sent to CDC for use in analyzing, coordinating, and maintaining control over the situation that caused imposition of the regulatory requirements.
+A copy will be sent to CDC for use in analyzing, coordinating, and maintaining control over the situation that caused imposition of the regulatory illness reporting requirements.

 3. Methods to Maximize Response Rates and Deal with No Response